Holic75/Baldurs-gate-dnd-3.5/README.md

 (3 stars) - The character can cast one more 3rd and 4th level wizard spells per day.
 (4 stars) - The character can cast one more 5th and 6th level wizard spells per day.
 (5 stars) - The character can cast one more 7th and 8th level wizard spells per day.
+(6 stars) - The character can cast two more 9th level wizard spells per day.
+(7 stars) - The character can cast one more wizard spell of each level per day.

 ###### Empower Magic
 (1 star) - Character's spells deal 6 % more damage.